albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 # Another Approach

-Using `enum` will work, but we can do better
+Using `enum` will work, but we can do better.

 ```kotlin
 sealed class Temperature {